 There are a lot of great free things in DC.
 Read our article on How to Enjoy Washington, DC for free!

-The DC area is home to all four major US sports teams, plus DC United (and soccer is the world’s most popular sport).
+The Washington, DC area is home to all four major US sports teams, plus DC United (and soccer is the world’s most popular sport).
 So far as residents, we’ve seen the Washington Nationals baseball team and the NBA’s Washington Wizards in action.
 Both are family friendly and affordable, with many games offering seats for under $20.
 We haven’t been to a Capitals or Redskins game yet.

 5) Walk the National Mall